SPBONIFACE/loan_prediction_web_app/README.md

 # Loan prediction web application
-Deployment of loan prediction model on the web
+Deployment of a loan prediction model on the web

 As part of the Dphi Machine Learning bootcamp - advanced track, I had to create a web application for a loan application prediction model (assignment 3).